OKR Objectives and Key Results and PowerPoint Templates

 What is OKR?

 Objectives and key results (OKR) is a framework used for setting goals, where objectives are defined and tracked, along with their outcomes.
-OKR consists of a clearly defined goal and 3-5 key results.
-These are tracked using specific measures.
-OKR aims to achieve objectives with well defined, measurable and concrete actions.
-Results can be measured using different scales such as a 0–100 scale, percentage or a currency value (e.g. dollar value).
+OKR consists of a clearly defined goal and 3-5 key results, which are tracked using specific measures.
+OKR aims to achieve objectives with well-defined, measurable, and concrete actions.
+Results can be measured using different scales, such as a 0–100 scale, percentage, or currency value (e.g., dollar value).

 OKR has several benefits for organizations.
 It helps them focus on specific objectives which can be measured through key results.
-Similarly, OKR helps maintain the organization’s vision, bring transparency to an organization, as well as enables tracking and reviewing progress and performance within an organization.
+Similarly, OKR helps maintain the organization’s vision, brings transparency to an organization, as well as enables tracking and reviewing progress and performance within an organization.
+While it is important to define coherent objectives and key results, it is also essential to present OKR to the audience clearly, hence here is the importance of preparing a good OKR presentation.

 History of OKR